Blood Knot

 Excerpt

-Copyright © TRACY COOPER-POSEY, 2011
+COPYRIGHT © TRACY COOPER-POSEY 2011

 Chapter One

-HE GOT THE drop on her, but he was a vampire so he had the advantage of speed and stealth.
+He got the drop on her, but he was a vampire so he had the advantage of speed and stealth.
 Too, he was only the second vampire Winter had ever met.
 Just like Sebastian, this one posed as human, but Singapore had made Winter smarter in one foul night.

 He came up behind her as she was stuffing the last of the foil food packages into her backpack.
-Winter was working on the bench in her shed, thinking about trails and weather, and the weight of her pack.
+Winter was working on the bench in her shed, thinking about trails and weather and the weight of her pack.
 She had let her guard down, which was a mistake.
 Just because Helena, Montana, wasn’t New York, New York and she was technically retired didn’t mean a thing to others in the thievery business.

 The floor of the shed was sand, with liberal splashes of old machine oil that gave the shed a musty aroma that always made Winter think of men swearing as they worked on their vehicles, stripped to the waist and kicking the tires for good measure.
 She liked working in the shed.
 It made her feel industrious.

 The oil and dirt also made the vampire’s approach silent.
-Instead, a change in the quality of the early morning light filtering through the open double doors, glinting off the side of her black Ford Explorer sitting silently to her right had tipped her off.
-In her peripheral vision something had flickered—
+Instead, a change in the quality of the early morning light filtering through the open double doors, glinting off the side of her black Ford Explorer sitting silently to her right tipped her off.
+In her peripheral vision something flickered—

 She whirled, snatching the lug wrench up from the bench and kept turning.

 The wrench slammed into the man’s forearm.
 He’d been reaching for her.
 She saw startling blue eyes.
 Short black unruly hair.
 That was all she had time to register.
-He cried out in surprise and his arm was forced upwards by the impact of the wrench.
+He cried out in surprise and his arm was forced upward by the impact of the wrench.

 Winter ducked under his arm and took off, heading for the open doors of the shed.
-It meant moving past his left hand, but she had surprised him.
+It meant moving past his left hand but she had surprised him.
 He might not react fast enough.

 His hand snapped out, curling around her arm and bringing her to a halt with enough strength that she was yanked almost completely off her feet.
 Her breath pushed out of her.